 When given an example to categorize, the model uses MAC/FAC to generate a reminding from each concept's context.
 The system tests the new example against the classification criteria for each concept.
 Of the concepts whose criteria are satisfied, the one with the most similar reminding is chosen as the category of the new example.

-In explaining our model, we use as a running example learning the concept of an arch, which was first used by Winston (1970), who used hand-generated representations.
+In explaining our model, we use as a running example learning the concept of an arch, which was first used by Winston (1970).